great-expectations/great_expectations/docs/docusaurus/docs/cloud/data_assets/manage_data_assets.md

 3. Click **Edit Data Source** for the Snowflake Data Source you want to edit.

+4. Optional.
+Edit the Data Source name.

-4. If you used a connection string to connect to the Data Source, edit the Data Source connection string, or click the **Use connection string** selector and edit the following fields:
+5. Optional.
+If you used a connection string to connect to the Data Source, click the **Use connection string** slider and edit the Data Source connection string.

-     - **Data Source name**: Enter a new name for the Data Asset.
+6. Optional.
+If you're not using a connection string, edit the following fields:

      - **Username**: Enter a new Snowflake username.

     - **Account identifier**: Enter new Snowflake account or locator information.
 The locator value must include the geographical region.
 For example, `us-east-1`.
 To locate these values see [Account Identifiers](https://docs.snowflake.com/en/user-guide/admin-account-identifier).